BhallaLab/almirah/docs/source/user-guide.rst

    define relationships between tables as the created table is vanilla and lacks these.

-:meth:`~napi.DBManager.get_table` can retrieve records from a table in the database given the table name.
+:meth:`~almirah.DBManager.get_table` can retrieve records from a table in the database given the table name.
 A subset of table columns can be provided via ``cols``, if not all columns are retrieved.